gbif/ipt/DwCAHowToGuide.md

 Figure 5.
 Text files are zipped into a single archive

 This single, compressed file is the Darwin Core Archive file!
 This file is easily transported via email, or FTP.
 It can be served to GBIF simply by putting the file on a web server and registering the URL with GBIF.
 Details on registering are provided in the Validation and Registration section of this document.
-See: DWC-A Data Publishing Solutions.
+See: DwC-A Data Publishing Solutions.

-DWC-A Data Publishing Solutions
+DwC-A Data Publishing Solutions
 ===============================

 There are a number of different options for generating a Darwin Core Archive.